Serg-Mir/earthquake-app/README.md

 * `--end_time`: Optional end date override.
 Type: `string` (Format: `YYYY-MM-DD`, default=`"2023-12-31"`).
 Must be later than `--start_time` and no later than the current date.
 * `--radius`: Optional maximum radius in kilometers.
 Type: `float`.
 Must be between 0 and 20001.6 km (default=`500.0`).

-ℹ️ Note: Specifying `lat` and `lon` will override the default Pleo office locations.
+ℹ️ Note: Specifying `lat` and `lon` will override the default locations values.

 ## Local installation